google/WebFundamentals/src/content/en/fundamentals/performance/poor-connectivity/testing.markdown

 description: "It's important to understand what your app or site feels like when connectivity is poor.
 A range of tools can help you."
 published_on: 2016-04-29
 updated_on: 2016-04-29
-order: 5
+order: 2
 translation_priority: 1
 authors:
   - samdutton
 ---

-<p class="intro">An [increasing proportion](http://adwords.blogspot.co.uk/2015/05/building-for-next-moment.html) of people experience the web on mobile devices, where connectivity may not always be reliable.
-Even at home, [many people are abandoning fixed broadband for mobile](https://www.washingtonpost.com/news/the-switch/wp/2016/04/18/new-data-americans-are-abandoning-wired-home-internet/).</p>
+<p class="intro">An <a href="http://adwords.blogspot.co.uk/2015/05/building-for-next-moment.html">increasing proportion</a> of people experience the web on mobile devices.
+Even at home, <a href="https://www.washingtonpost.com/news/the-switch/wp/2016/04/18/new-data-americans-are-abandoning-wired-home-internet/">many people are abandoning fixed broadband for mobile</a>.</p>

 In this context, it's important to understand what your app or site feels like when connectivity is poor.
 A range of software tools can help you [emulate and simulate](https://stackoverflow.com/questions/1584617/simulator-or-emulator-what-is-the-difference) low bandwidth and high [latency](https://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/).

-**Chrome DevTools**
+## Chrome DevTools

 Emulate [network throttling](https://developers.google.com/web/tools/chrome-devtools/profile/network-performance/network-conditions?hl=en) with presets or custom settings from the Chrome DevTools Network panel:

 ![Chrome DevTools throttling](images/chrome-devtools-throttling.png)

-**WebPagetest**
+## WebPagetest

 From [webpagetest.org](https://webpagetest.org), select a location and, from advanced settings, select a connection type.
 You can even automate testing using [scripts](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/scripting) (for example, to log in to a site) or using their [RESTful APIs](https://sites.google.com/a/webpagetest.org/docs/advanced-features/webpagetest-restful-apis).

-**Software proxies**
+## Software proxies

 The [Charles](https://www.charlesproxy.com/) HTTP/HTTPS proxy can be used to [adjust bandwidth and latency](http://www.charlesproxy.com/documentation/proxying/throttling/).
 Charles is commercial software, but a free trial is available.